Computing Weighted Subset Transversals in $H$-Free Graphs: Introduction

-\subparagraph{Our Results.} We enhance the current understanding of the two weighted subset transversal problems, presenting new polynomial-time algorithms for {\sc Weighted Subset Odd Cycle Transversal} and {\sc Weighted Subset Feedback Vertex Set} on $H$-free graphs for certain $H$.
-We highlight again that {\sc Subset Odd Cycle Transversal} is a problem whose weighted variant is harder than its unweighted variant.
+{\bf Our Results.} We enhance the current understanding of the two weighted subset transversal problems, presenting new polynomial-time algorithms for {\sc Weighted Subset Odd Cycle Transversal} and {\sc Weighted Subset Feedback Vertex Set} on $H$-free graphs for certain $H$.
+We highlight that {\sc Subset Odd Cycle Transversal} is a problem whose weighted variant is harder than its unweighted variant.
 Our main result is the following almost-complete dichotomy.
-We write $H\ssi G$, or $G \si H$, to say that $H$ is an induced subgraph of $G$.
+We write $H\ssi G$, or $G \si H$ to say that $H$ is an induced subgraph of $G$ (that is, $H$ can be obtained from $G$ by a sequence of vertex deletions).

 \begin{theorem} Let $H$ be a graph with $H\notin \{2P_1+P_3,P_1+P_4,2P_1+P_4\}$.
 Then {\sc Weighted Subset Odd Cycle Transversal} on $H$-free graphs is polynomial-time solvable if $H\ssi 3P_1+P_2$, $P_1+P_3$, or $P_4$, and is \NP-complete otherwise. \end{theorem}